gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 tags: justfiliz,
 ---

+---
+layout: post
+title: On an MRI Machine, a Forgotten Memory, and the Most Important Thing I Have Learned About Myself
+date: 2026-04-19
+description: I owe myself happiness.
+This is how I learned that.
+tags: justfiliz,
+---

 Three years ago I went to a routine eye appointment.

 I wear glasses.
 Every six months, a check-up.
 Nothing special.

 The doctor was looking
 at medical images of my retina